 From 1854 to 1964, before the light tower, a lightship was anchored at the shoals.
-The lightship—a manned vessel— was deemed impractical because of hurricanes, and its was replaced by the light tower, which did not involve such a risk to human life.
+The lightship—a manned vessel— was deemed impractical because of hurricanes, and it was replaced by the light tower, which did not involve such a risk to human life.

 The decommissioned lightship Frying Pan (designated LV 115) is still in existence, one of thirteen lightships remaining fro more than a hundred built for the U.S. Coast Guard.

 From 1930 to 1965 it guarded its namesake, Frying Pan Shoals, off of Cape Fear.
-She is 133 feet 3 inches long and 30 feet wide, and weighs 632 gross tons.
+She is 133 feet 3 inches long and 30 feet wide and weighs 632 gross tons.

 Now permanently docked at a pier on the Hudson River in New York City, the Frying Pan serves as an entertainment venue.
 Originally put into service in 1930, the ship is listed on both the New York State and Federal Registers of Historic Places.

 Lightships were used by the Coast Guard as floating lighthouses.
-They prevented other ships from running aground on shoals or submerged rocks that were too far from land to be served by a lighthouse on shore.
+They prevented other ships from running aground on shoals or submerged rocks that were too far from land to be served by a lighthouse onshore.

 The entrances to many harbors were marked by lightships.
 The hulls of these ships were designed with a unique shape to withstand the numerous storms and hurricanes that required other ships to seek safe harbor.